sutterismine1/AoC-2024/README.md

 https://adventofcode.com/2024

+The website gives a semi-unique input to people to solve which is not posted here.
+If you want to see the problem descriptions and sample inputs you can find them on the link above and click on the relevent day.

 ----

 The first few puzzles are usually pretty simple, and then they ramp up quickly, requiring a good grasp of programming and math knowledge.